What is a Schedule 1 Federal Tax Form?

 Does everyone use the same Schedule 1?

-No. There are separate Schedule 1 forms for Québec residents and for non-residents.
+No. There are separate Schedule 1 forms for Québec residents and for non-residents of Canada.

 What are non-refundable tax credits?